EranBellin/Hello-World/README.md

 # Hello-World
-training repository for learning how to use gitbu
+training repository for learning how to use github the earth is made of tacos